-H4: People who are in favour of post-materialistic values, who do not hold nationalistic attitudes, who are oriented to the political left and identify with the European Union are more supportive of the idea of Europeanised social policy than citizens who hold the opposite characteristics.
+H4: People who are in favour of post-materialistic values, who do not hold nationalistic attitudes, who are oriented to the political left, and identify with the European Union are more supportive of the idea of Europeanised social policy than citizens who hold the opposite characteristics.

-Data, variables and methods
+Data, variables, and methods

-In order to test these hypotheses, it is desirable to have data which cover all member states of the European Union.
-Unfortunately, all comparative surveys which are available for secondary analysis (e.g. European Social Survey, Eurobarometer, International Survey Study Programme) contain items which measure people's attitudes towards the welfare state at the nation-state level only.
-There is no survey which has attempted to operationalise people's attitudes towards a European welfare state.
-The fact that attitudes towards the welfare state are measured only at the nation-state level is a typical example of what other scholars have called 'methodological nationalism' - the assumption that the nation-state is the natural form of society in the modern world (e.g. Wimmer and Glick Schiller, 2002).
+In order to test these hypotheses, it is desirable to have data disposable which covers all member states of the European Union.
+Unfortunately, all comparative surveys which are available for secondary analysis (e.g. European Social Survey, Eurobarometer, International Survey Study Programme) contain items which measure peoples' attitudes towards the welfare state on the nation state level only.
+There is no survey which attempted to operationalise people's attitudes towards a European welfare state.
+The fact that attitudes towards the welfare state are measured on the nation state level only is a typical example of what other scholars have called 'methodological nationalism' - the assumption that the nation state is the natural form of society in the modern world (e.g. Wimmer and Glick Schiller, 2002).

-In this study we rely on a survey which was conducted in 2009 and funded by the German Research Foundation 'Deutsche Forschungsgemeinschaft' (see Gerhards and Lengfeld [2015] for full details on methodology).
-For financial reasons, we have not been able to survey the citizens of all EU countries, so we selected Germany, Poland and Spain.
-This selection was guided by modernisation theory, which states that national societies go through different stages of socio-economic development, which impact on social spending and in turn on the citizens' value orientations.
+In this study we rely on a survey which was conducted in 2009 and funded by the German Research Foundation "Deutsche Forschungsgemeinschaft" (see Gerhards and Lengfeld, 2015, for the following details on methodology).
+For financial reasons, we haven't been able to survey the citizens of all EU countries, so we selected Germany, Poland, and Spain.
+This selection was guided by modernisation theory which states that national societies go through different stages of socio-economic development, which impact on social spending and in turn on the citizens' value orientations.
 Thus, the three countries correspond to different levels of modernisation and of public social spending.
-As shown in Table 1, Germany, as the wealthiest country, provided the highest level of social expenditure per capita in 2009, followed by Spain and then Poland.
+As shown in table 1, Germany as the wealthiest country provided the highest level of social expenditures per capita in 2009, followed by Spain and Poland.
 Although the countries represent different types of welfare regimes - Germany can be categorised as conservative (Esping-Andersen, 1990), Poland as post-communist (Cook, 2007) and Spain as rudimentary type (Leibfried, 1992) - there is little variance in the dominant principle of the organisation of social security.
 Table 1 additionally displays that all systems are more or less built on the classical Bismarckian principle of interlinking social benefits to the employment status of a citizen and thus on people's contributions.
-This structural homogeneity allows us to isolate the impact of a nation's public social spending on attitudes towards social policy, which is desirable for reasons of minimising complexity.
-Although we have selected the three countries in our study systematically, we do not claim that our results are representative for all 28 member states of the EU.
+This structural homogeneity allows us to isolate the impact of a nation's public social spending on attitudes towards social policy which is desirable for reasons of minimising complexity.
+Although we have selected the three countries in our study systematically we do not claim that our results are representative for all 28 member states of the EU.

 The basic population in the three surveyed countries consists of citizens of voting age living in private households and holding citizenship status in the country they live in.
-In Germany and Spain data were gathered by means of computer assisted telephone interviewing (CATI).
+In Germany and Spain data was gathered by means of Computer Assisted Telephone Interviewing (CATI).
 The necessary precondition for telephone interviewing is the sufficient coverage of households with landline connections.
-Because in Poland this precondition was not met (68% coverage of households with landline numbers), computer assisted personal interviews were carried out.
+Because in Poland this precondition was not given (68 per cent coverage of households with landline numbers), Computer Assisted Personal Interviews were carried out.